 Stormwater management is an integral component of the design, construction, maintenance, and management of Mason’s facilities and campuses.
 The stormwater management program at Mason minimizes the impacts of runoff by providing water quantity and quality control associated with land disturbance such as flooding, erosion, and water pollution.
 Additionally, as construction activities take place, the university incorporates measures that protect and improve natural areas during and after construction.

-Check out our Sustainability Map to see a few of the stormwater features on Mason’s campus!
+Check out our new Sustainable Mason Map to see a few of the stormwater features (coming October 1, 2019) on Mason’s campus!

 Mason complies with several stormwater management laws:

 - Virginia Erosion and Sediment Control Law (§1O.1-560 et. seq.),